MohammadAhmadig/MohammadAhmadi.github.io/_presentations/presentation-02.md

 ----------------------------------------------
 -These Tables report the attack results for BBm, BBl, and DialoGPT.
 Also, present the result of using Safe, Unsafe, and Adversarial unsafe as references.
 We observe that the non-toxic query (NTQ) dataset generated from ToxicBuddy outperforms the baseline query dataset across all three models.
 Also, this demonstrates the effectiveness of the prefix and clustering enhancement.
 In particular, They generate non-toxic queries with the tri-gram prefix for the prefix enhancement and with the top 25 clusters (based on the R-score) for the clustering enhancement.
 Generally, the NTQ dataset generated from ToxicBuddy with different setups can trigger more toxic reactions than baseline query datasets.
 Overall, all the results demonstrate the efficacy of ToxicBuddy.

+For two main reasons, open-domain chatbots are more prone to toxic behaviors.
+First, the topic in open-domain can be extensive; Second, open-domain chatbots rely on large-scale datasets, usually obtained from social media; these datasets are likely to include offensive content.

 <br/><img src='/images/PaperTx8.jpg'>
 ----------------------------------------------
+They adopt the NT2T rate, DSC and List metrics to evaluate ToxicBuddy.
+Their experiments provide many helpful insights into building a safety chatbot.
+First, larger models tend to be more vulnerable than smaller ones, and second high-quality/toxic-free training dataset significantly impacts the model.
+Comparison with another work (UAT-LM) shows that ToxitBuddy queries are more effective in NT2T, despite this attack not directly accessing the victim.

+Overall, they believe ToxicBuddy can be used as an auditing tool and that their work will pave the way toward designing more effective defenses for chatbot safety applications.

 -Some aspects and results of ToxicBuddy:

 •	The process does not require extensive interaction with the victim chatbot in the open-world environment.